diegoclair/full-cycle-developer/README.md

 FullCycle Developer Marathon 2.0

 In this Marathon, 4 microservices were developed using several of the most used technologies on the market and big companies.
+We developed a Live plataform where you can stream videos, share the live with other people.
+You can also interact with chat and other features.

 ### Microservices

 1. microservice-live-manager:
-Lives manager microservice with Nest.js + Socket.io + Redis + gRPC + PeerServer + React.js
+Live manager microservice was developed using Nest.js + Socket.io + Redis + gRPC + PeerServer + React.js.

 2.